 Flu shots are important for your whole family.
 Children are the best responders to flu shots so will have the most impact on protecting those who cannot receive a flu shot in your family and community.
 Stop by your local pharmacy to get your shot!
-You can also visit www.nwhu.on.ca or call 1-866-468-2240 to make an appointment for you and your family.
+Children under 5 cannot get flu shots at pharmacies and are a priority group for the Northwestern Health Unit.
+Visit www.nwhu.on.ca or call us to make an appointment for you and your family.

 Why would someone visit a Sexual Health Clinic if he/she has never had sex?